A7med23/obsidian-sync/Writing/Quotes.md

 “History is the ultimate weapon, it harnesses time itself.
 Used correctly, the past can alter the present.
 What other invention can do that?” -gaal

 “Are we alone?
 And even if we arent.
 Will anyone bother to answer?”

+“Any man could be a success, but it takes a madman to be great”